fenago/ansible-course/md/Lab_4.md

 health_check_interal=60
 ```

-Suppose that you want to perform an Ansible task only on certain
-operating systems.
-We have already discussed Ansible facts, and these
-provide the perfect platform to start exploring conditional logic in
-your playbooks.
-Consider this: an urgent patch has been released for all
-of your CentOS systems, and you want to apply it immediately.
-You could,
-of course, go through and create a special inventory (or host group) for
-CentOS hosts, but this is additional work that you don\'t necessarily
-need to do.

-Instead, let\'s define the task that will perform our update but add a
+Let\'s define the task that will perform our update but add a
 [when] clause containing a Jinja 2 expressions to it in a simple
 example playbook: